LeeAnnEditor/o365hq/services/Microsoft Teams - Initial Planning and Setup.md

 4. Installation of Teams desktop and mobile clients
 5. Testing and working use of Teams
 6. Gather feedback
-7. Verification and fixing issues.
+7. Verification and fixing of issues, if any

-### Success Criteria
+### Success criteria

 1. The statement of work for Teams implementation is developed
 2. Teams infrastructure is configured according to the SOW
-3. Employees can access Teams using desktop and mobile clients, as well as web versions.
+3. Employees can access Teams using desktop and mobile clients, as well as web versions